 I think the reason I remember this story is that the elderly woman’s resistance and stubbornness, together with the developer’s conviction and stubbornness created a type of performative architecture where several voices and intentions could exist simultaneously.
 Without their co-existence, it would most probably have ended up as a rather uninteresting new building that did not contribute so much to our built environment or conversations around it.
 But instead, it became a kind of narrative architecture.
 An architecture that told a very specific story, through living people.
 And it was the elderly woman who had a direct hand in creating the grammatics for the new building.
 Her voice was forever there as part of the dialogue in our common spaces.

 This story is deeply connected to, or maybe even the reason why, soon after this lecture I decided to stop studying architecture and instead applied to an art academy.
-The reason I stopped was not because I was no longer interested in architecture, but through my conversation after the soccer game in the park I probably realized that a story like this had very little interest and value at my architecture school and had a better place inside an art.
+The reason I stopped was not because I was no longer interested in architecture, but I probably realized that a story like this had very little interest and value at my architecture school and had a better place inside an art.

 The approach of the studio Of Public Interest (OPI) is very closely connected to this story.
 I believe it is important that we practitioners should use art, artistic strategies and methods in our common spaces – as a way of insisting that artistic voices play an active role in our society, especially at a time when we are at some kind of tipping point, and there is a clear and urgent need to rethink the values that our society is built on.

 Like the elderly woman, we might try to be the ones that add a component of resistance or alternative imaginaries.
 Not because she should have succeeded in saving the whole building.
 A city has to be in a constant process of change to stay alive.
 But because it was the multitude of intentions which made that new building interesting in the same way as it is the co-existence of different voices and intentions that form the basis for any interesting context.
 Whether that context is a city or a conversation over dinner.